Office: On Fellowship Leave, 2018-2019

 Rare Book School, Directors’ Scholarship, 2012

 “Fashioning American Women: Godey’s Lady’s Book in the Nineteenth Century.”
-Invited public lecture, Library Company of Philadelphia.
-March 1, 2016.
+Invited public lecture for Women’s History Month, Library Company of Philadelphia.
+March 2016.

-Co-Liaison from the Society for Authorship, Reading & Publishing to the American Historical Association, January 2015-present
+Co-Liaison from the Society for the History of Authorship, Reading & Publishing to the American Historical Association, January 2015-present